Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Olive oil – Regular olive oil has a high smoke point, which is great for cast iron skillet pork chop recipes that require hot oil.
 Avocado oil works great, too.
 Some people use butter, but it has a low smoke point.
 If you want the flavor, you can add a tablespoon of butter to the pan toward the end of the cooking process.

-How To Pan Fry Pork Chops
+How To Cook Pork Chops In A Cast Iron Skillet

 - Bring to room temperature.
 If you have time, remove the pork chops from the fridge 30 minutes before cooking, which will help them cook more evenly.